A method to derive self-consistent NLTE astrophysical parameters for 4 million high-resolution 4MOST stellar spectra in half a day with invertible neural networks: Introduction

-Here we present a novel approach to provide accurate astrophysical characterisation for gigantic sets of data, specifically from the upcoming 4MOST high-resolution disc and bulge survey 4MIDABLE-HR \citep{Bensby2019}.
-In this survey (PI: Bensby T. and Bergemann M.), we will obtain around four million spectra at high-resolution ($\mathrm{R}=20\,000$) in order to study the evolution of the Galactic disc and bulge.
-Dictated by the need to have highly efficient, stable, and adaptable algorithms, as well as the need to include NLTE in the chemical analysis \citep{Lind2024, Bergemann2025}, we are expanding upon the code that is presented in \citet{Kovalev2019} and applied to the Gaia-ESO survey therein.
-In particular, we introduce a novel simulation-based inference approach that for the first time combines NLTE synthetic spectra with a conditional invertible neural network \citep[cINN;][]{Ardizzone2019a, Ardizzone2019b}. cINNs are a deep learning architecture that belongs to the generative normalising flow approaches and are specifically tailored towards solving inverse problems.
+Here, we present a novel approach to provide accurate astrophysical characterisation for gigantic sets of data; specifically, from the upcoming 4MOST high-resolution disc and bulge survey 4MIDABLE-HR \citep{Bensby2019}.
+In this survey (PI: Bensby T. and Bergemann M.), around four million spectra will be obtained at high resolution ($\mathrm{R}=20\,000$) to study the evolution of the Galactic disc and bulge.
+Dictated by the need to have highly efficient, stable, and adaptable algorithms, as well as the need to include NLTE in the chemical analysis \citep{Lind2024, Bergemann2025}, our aim is to expand upon the code presented in \citet{Kovalev2019} and applied to the Gaia-ESO survey therein.
+In particular, we introduced a novel simulation-based inference approach that for the first time combines NLTE synthetic spectra with a conditional invertible neural network \citep[cINN;][]{Ardizzone2019a, Ardizzone2019b}.
+Overall, cINNs are a deep learning architecture that belongs to the generative normalising flow approaches and are specifically tailored towards solving inverse problems.
 They estimate the full posterior distribution, providing both an intrinsic uncertainty measure for the predictions and highlighting potential degeneracies in the given inverse problem.
 Although VAEs and GANs can be employed in a similar fashion \citep[as in e.g.~][]{Cvrcek2025}, INNs have been shown to return better calibrated posterior distributions \citep{Ardizzone2019a} and to be more robust to mode collapse \citep{Ardizzone2019b, Kobyzev2021, BondTaylor2022}.
 In addition, cINNs have already seen a series of successful applications in astronomy.
-These include the characterisation of stars from photometry \citep{Ksoll2020}, the analysis of emission lines from HII regions \citep{Kang2022, Kang2023a}, the inference of cosmic ray origins \citep{Bister2022}, the evaluation of exoplanet observations \citep{Haldemann2023}, the prediction of galaxy merger histories \citep{Eisert2023} and the 3D reconstruction of dust distributions in star-forming cores \citep{Ksoll2024}.
-More relevant to the work presented in this study, cINNs have also already been proven to work well for the analysis of stellar spectra in several applications.
+These include the characterisation of stars from photometry \citep{Ksoll2020}, analysis of emission lines from HII regions \citep{Kang2022, Kang2023a}, inference of cosmic ray origins \citep{Bister2022}, evaluation of exoplanet observations \citep{Haldemann2023}, prediction of galaxy merger histories \citep{Eisert2023}, and 3D reconstruction of dust distributions in star-forming cores \citep{Ksoll2024}.
+In the role that is most relevant to the work presented in this study, cINNs have been proven to work well for the analysis of stellar spectra in several applications.
 This includes the evaluation of MUSE spectra based on LTE stellar atmosphere models from the PHOENIX library \citep{Kang2023b, Kang2025} and the characterisation of high resolution spectra using a cINN trained on observed spectra of Milky Way field and cluster stars obtained with the GIRAFFE spectrograph in the Gaia-ESO survey \citep{Candebat2024}.